akazukin5151/approportionment/README.md

 - Total marks is the number of votes times the number of candidates
 - All voters rank all candidates, so every vote has a mark for every candidate
 - This metric is here as a reminder that STV potentially looks at a single vote multiple times, so the number of candidates are as important as the number of voters

-# Other findings

-Divisor methods (eg D'Hondt, Sainte-Lague) can fail catastrophically if there is a very low number of voters, because it quickly divides the number of remaining votes to 0.
-When all or most parties have 0 votes, there is no meaningful way to find the party with the most votes to award a seat to.

 ## Parallelism